vauxite-org/typescript-logging/docs/latest_console_control.md

 let control = TSL.getLogControl();
 ```

 This provides you access to the control object for log4j.
-This on itself provides several functions,
+This object provides several functions,
 but the most important ones for you to start with are:

 ```